CalianaFortin/CalianaFortin.github.io/essays/A-critical-review-of-RadGrad.md

 ### Opportunities on the To Do List

-One bug I encountered when trying to complete a task was that when I had added an opportunity to my profile it had still said no opportunities were added.
+One bug I encountered when trying to complete a task was that when I had added an opportunity to my profile it still said no opportunities were added.

 <img class="ui centered medium image" src="../images/RadGrad(2)OpportunitiesAdded.png" alt="NONE">